Timelock¶

 Source: fourier/stdlib/timelock.fou.

-An owner-controlled gate with mandatory delay between queueing and executing proposals.
-Anyone can execute a proposal once its eta passes (so the owner being unavailable doesn't block upgrades), but the owner can also cancel before execution.
+An owner-controlled gate with a mandatory delay between queueing and executing proposals.
+Any caller can execute a proposal once its eta passes (so an unavailable owner does not block upgrades); the owner can also cancel before execution.

 Storage¶